 I found it quite hard to navigate Katherine Gorge in the canoe.

 There is only one way so you cannot get lost making a wrong turn.
 But after the fourth gorge, we were not very confident about how far we were going.
-All our suppositions were correct so we were fine but the feeling was slightly uncomfortable.
-The Nitmiluk Visitor Centre only gave us a hiking map.
+All our guesses were correct so we were fine but the feeling of having to guess was slightly uncomfortable.
+The Nitmiluk Visitor Centre only gave us a hiking map for our canoe trip.

 Our own secluded beach at campsite 6